paynl/magento2-graphql/README.md

 You can create an ADMIN Authorization token by making a POST to the following REST url: http://mymagento.com/rest/all/V1/integration/admin/token?username=MyName&password=MyPassword

-An ADMIN Authorization token has a default lifetime of 1 hour, in order to exteextendnt the duration you can change this setting in the magento2 backend.<br/>
+An ADMIN Authorization token has a default lifetime of 1 hour, in order to extend the duration you can change this setting in the magento2 backend.<br/>
 In the backend navigate to `Stores` -> `Configuration` -> `Services` -> `OAuth` and then expand the `Access Token Expiration` tab, here you can change the duration of your ADMIN Authorization token.

 **INTEGRATION Authorization token** (Magento 2.4.3 or lower only)<br/>